 The reasons for the foundation of education department controlled high schools were many.
 When the colonies established public school systems, usually in the 1870s, many of their promoters recognised that families whose students completed public school would seek publicly provided opportunities to further their education.
 The acts of parliament that provided such systems in New South Wales and South Australia for example, provided for such upward extension.
 Early attempts to do similar in Victoria were successfully opposed by forces led by private and church corporate school proprietors and principals (see Hooper in Campbell et al., 1999).

 At the same time there were other pressures towards the public high school arising from industrial, trade, agricultural and other economic forces.
-The demands by significant commentators towards the end of the nineteenth century for better educated workers, technicians, scientists, businessmen and managers were legion.
+The demands towards the end of the nineteenth century for better educated workers, technicians, scientists, businessmen and managers were a legion.
 Much of this commentary was tied to arguments about the future of the British Empire, not simply individual colonies.
 Economic competition from Prussia, then Germany, and the United States appeared to require a second-stage industrial revolution and stronger economic growth and efficiency, and such development would be dependent on better and higher education opportunities routinely made available to more of the population.

 By the end of the nineteenth century there were other social pressures that made public high schools appear desirable.
-The discovery of the adolescent, who required better protection from too-early an entry into the labour market, and the temptations of adult life in general, assisted the idea that compulsory schooling should be extended beyond the usual end-point, the thirteenth birthday.
+The discovery of the adolescent, who required better protection from too-early an entry into the labour market and the temptations of adult life, assisted the idea that compulsory schooling should be extended beyond the usual end-point, the thirteenth birthday.
 Prolonged schooling, it was often argued, would solve the larrikin problem: too many youth, mainly boys but sometimes girls, encouraged into criminal, profligate and sexually precocious behaviours.
 Both Frank Tate and Alfred Williams, respectively Directors of Education in Victoria and South Australia in the early twentieth century, made this argument.

 Preparedness for the commonly expected coming European war also provided reasons.
-Not only would scientific, managerial and technical expertise be required to help win it, but parts of the Empire, including the Australian colonies had hardly recovered from the shock of how unfit had been recruits from the cities for colonial armed contingents in the Boer War (1899-1902).
+Not only would scientific, managerial and technical expertise be required to help win it, but parts of the Empire, including the Australian colonies, had hardly recovered from the shock of how unfit had been recruits from the cities for colonial armed contingents in the Boer War (1899-1902).
 Prolonged schooling would assist training young people for military necessity.
 In the new Australian federation, Defence Act amendments in 1910 mandated the training of boys for this purpose.

 There was also an argument that arose from the demands of democracy.
 Labor parties in the colonies, founded from the early 1890s, often demanded that equal opportunities for higher education be made available for working, as well as middle class children.
 These demands sometimes conceived higher education for the working class as technical education, but not always.